Realm Royale: Development

+In February 2020, the "Deviled Eggs" (also known as "OB23") update was released, after which no update was released for the next 2 years.
+Throughout 2022, some teasers were released indicating an upcoming update to Realm Royale.
+In July 2022, Realm Royale Reforged was released on test servers, with the full version releasing a month later.
+Realm Royale Reforged was maintained by a team of two developers working under Hi-Rez Studios, with occasional help from Evil Mojo Games, who develop Paladins.

 Reception

+Pre-release reception

 Realm Royale received generally favorable reviews from critics.Realm Royale's visual style and gameplay have drawn comparisons with the MMORPG World of Warcraft.
 Alex Avard of GamesRadar+ likened the game's classes to "the early days of World of Warcraft's PvP, in all the right ways."
 Jordan Forward of PCGamesN named the Forge as a key addition that a real sense of direction to the early and mid-game of Realm Royale".
 Due to the game principle, such as the character class system, Realm Royale is also compared with Fortnite and Overwatch.
 Some critics are also of the opinion that, in contrast to Fortnite, the game is not overwhelmed with the many and hectic construction functions and the game runs faster overall than in PlayerUnknown’s Battlegrounds and other comparable titles.
 Furthermore, the combination of multiplayer online battle arena or hero shooter and battle royale is praised.
 GamesRadar+ inducted the game in their top "Free PS4 games: The best titles you can download without paying a thing".
 TheGamer listed Realm Royale in their top "Best Battle Royale Games For Newbies" praised the various magical abilities, indicating "Making every battle with players sometimes feel much different from the last".
 Trusted Reviews integrated the game in their "Best Battle Royale Games 2020", calling it "fun" and saying "Some questionable development decisions meant the game declined in popularity almost as quickly as it rose but that doesn’t mean it’s not good.
 Give this a chance".